xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/web-report.md

     Guice servlets and filters are shown in both admin and main contexts, because `GuiceFilter` is applied on both contexts and so all urls will work in both contexts.

-Note that regex registrations are explicitly markerd with `reges`
+Note that regex registrations are explicitly marked with `reges`

 ```java
 filterRegex("/1/abc?/.*").through(GRegexFilter.class)